-• A Veteran using educational assistance under either Chapter 30 (Montgomery G.I.
-Bill ® - Active Duty Program) Chapter 31 (Veteran Readiness & Employment) or Chapter 33 (Post-9/11 G.I.
-Bill ®), of 38 U.S.C. who lives in the state in which the institution is located (regardless of his/her formal State of residence).

-• Anyone using transferred Post-9/11 G.I.
-Bill ® benefits (38 U.S.C. § 3319) who lives in the state in which the institution is located (regardless of his/ her formal State of residence).

-• Anyone described above while he or she remains continuously enrolled (other than during regularly scheduled breaks between courses, semesters, or terms) at the same institution.
-The person so described must be using educational benefits under Chapter 30, Chapter 31 or Chapter 33 of 38 U.S.C.
+- A Veteran using educational assistance under either Chapter 30 (Montgomery G.I.
+Bill ® Active Duty Program), Chapter 31 (Veteran Readiness & Employment) or Chapter 33 (Post-9/11 G.I.
+Bill ® ), of 38 U.S.C. who lives in the state in which the institution is located (regardless of their formal state of residence). - Anyone using transferred Post-9/11 G.I.
+Bill ® benefits (38 U.S.C. § 3319) who lives in the state in which the institution is located (regardless of their formal state of residence). - Anyone using benefits under the Marine Gunnery Sergeant John David Fry Scholarship (38 U.S.C. § 3311(b)(9)) who lives in the state in which the institution is located (regardless of their formal state of residence). - Anyone using Chapter 35 (Survivors and Dependents Educational Assistance Program) benefits who lives in the state in which the institution is located (regardless of their formal state of residence). - Anyone described above while they remain continuously enrolled (other than during regularly scheduled breaks between courses, semesters, or terms) at the same institution.
+The person so described must be using educational benefits under Chapter 30, Chapter 31, Chapter 33, or Chapter 35 of 38 U.S.C.

-• Anyone using benefits under the Marine Gunnery Sergeant John David Fry Scholarship (38 U.S.C. § 3311(b)(9)) who lives in the state in which the institution is located (regardless of his/her formal State of residence).

-In summary, individuals are no longer required to enroll within three years of discharge or release from a period of active duty service or the transferor's discharge or release from active duty service in order to receive the in-state resident tuition rate.

-Federal law permits public institutions of higher education to require eligible veterans, dependents, or other eligible individuals to demonstrate their intent to establish residency in the state by means other than satisfying a physical presence requirement.
+Federal law permits public institutions of higher education to require eligible Veterans, dependents, or individuals to demonstrate their intent to establish residency in the state by means other than satisfying a physical presence requirement.
 For example, institutions can request documentation such as a driver's license, car registration or voter registration, signed lease, or rent receipt to help establish an applicant's intent to establish residency in Massachusetts.

-Please note that the federal law does not include a durational residency requirement, nor does it include a requirement that the eligible veteran, dependent, or other eligible individual demonstrate intend to remain in Massachusetts indefinitely.
-Finally, please note that the federal law does not bar institutions from requiring the eligible veteran, dependent, or other eligible individual to meet other requirements, unrelated to residency, in order to be eligible for the in-state tuition rate.
+Please note that the federal law does not include a durational residency requirement, nor does it include a requirement that the eligible Veteran, dependent, or individual demonstrate intend to remain in Massachusetts indefinitely.
+Finally, please note that the federal law does not bar institutions from requiring the eligible Veteran, dependent, or individual to meet other requirements, unrelated to residency, in order to be eligible for the in-state tuition rate.

-Under the same amendment, public institutions of higher education are now required to provide notice of this in-state tuition eligibility for covered individuals by making this information publicly available in their academic catalogs and on their website.
+Public institutions of higher education are required to make this in-state tuition applicability to covered individuals publicly available in their academic catalogs and on their websites.
 The U.S. Department of Veterans Affairs ("VA") will make publicly available on its website a database explaining any public institution's requirements for beneficiaries to be charged in-state tuition.

-Any institution found not to be in compliance with the requirements of Section 1005 of Public Law 116-315 by August 1, 2021, will be disapproved by VA for the Post-9/11 G.I.
-Bill ®, Montgomery G.I.
-Bill ® and Veteran Readiness & Employment (VR&E).
+Any institution found not to be in compliance with the requirements of Public Law 117-68 by August 1, 2022, will be disapproved by VA for the Chapter 33 Post-9/11 G.I.
+Bill®, Chapter 30 Montgomery G.I.
+Bill®-Active Duty Program, Chapter 35 Survivors and Dependents Educational Assistance Program and Chapter 31 Veteran Readiness and Employment (VR&E).